riceissa/issarice.com/wiki/global-public-health-notes.md

     > as broad hostility to ward corporations, discouraged private initiatives
     > professing to benefit the public.

-- From "The Great Dispensary in the Sky: Missionary Medicine" by Vaughan:
+From "The Great Dispensary in the Sky: Missionary Medicine" by Vaughan:

 > Throughout most of the colonial period and throughout most of Africa,
 > Christian missions of one sort or another provided vastly more medical
 > care for African communities than did colonial states.
 It was not until
 > the 1930s, and in many places until the 1950s and 1960s, that secular
 > medicine reached rural communities in any form other than the 'great
 > campaigns' against epidemic disease which I have described in the last
 > chapter.
 It was missionaries who in East and Central African from the
 > late nineteenth century pioneered the setting up of rural hospitals and
 > rural clinics, who trained African medical personnel, who introduced
 > 'western' midwifery and childcare practices, and who dealt with chronic
 > and endemic disease. [...]
 >
 > If it is true that, for most Africans before the Second World War, any
 > prolonged encounter with biomedicine came in the form of an experience of
 > mission medicine, it is also true that for church-going Britons of this
 > period one of the most popular representations of Africa and of Africans
 > came via the accounts in missionary journals of the woes of the 'sick
 > continent', and the trials, tribulations, and triumphs of heroic medical
 > missionaries.

+From *A Mighty Purpose* (a book about James Grant) by Adam Fifield:

+- pg 52--53 (and subsequent pages, which give details): talks about the importance of focusing on the most important parts of a problem instead of trying to do everything.
+(Also that in the case of global health, these things could already be solved with existing technology instead of new technology.)
+Also how there was no "political will" to solve the problem of children's health despite all the technology and capability being there.
+(This became GOBI.)

 # What does the success of global health tell us about other movements?